|

 opening around noon.

-Netherlands Army Museum new website.
+Netherlands Army Museum

 Check out http://collectie.legermuseum.nl/ and go under the chapter 'Thems's' and